j8louise7w/Getting_and_Cleaning_Data/Code_Book.md

 tBodyGyroMean
 tBodyGyroJerkMean"

+THE TRANSFORMATION

 The data in its raw state comes in two sections, a test group and a training group.
 Additionally, each file for activity type and test subject we in different files.
 The script was used to combine the test and training group measurements and then properly label each point of data with the correct test subject and activity type.

 For this tidy dataset, only variables containing mean and standard deviation (defined in the features info text, and denoted in the variable heads as, mean() and std(), respectively) were used, as per the assignment instructions.
+Of the 561 original variable measurements, 84 were used for this dataset, as well as one column to identiy test subject and one to identify activity type.

+In creating the second dataset, the average for each subject and activity type was taken across all selections.
+This data is written into the working directory as a text file called Dataset 2 For Upload.